-Muddy says: A progressive, first-name only Quaker school with huge grounds in the centre of Reading, and amazing facilities.
+Muddy says: A progressive, non-selective, first-name only Quaker school with huge grounds in the centre of Reading, and out-of-this-world facilities.

 Something a bit different – my first Quaker school on the Muddy Best Schools Guide, and not what I was expecting at all.
 Really fascinating school this one, I think you’ll be surprised by it.